Cutting Your Shadow Box Layers

 With optimal settings determined, you're ready to cut your shadow box layers.

-order (Layer 1, Layer 2, Layer 3, etc.) helps you stay organized and allows you to check progress as
+Cut in order: Although you can technically cut layers in any sequence, cutting them in numerical order (Layer 1, Layer 2, Layer 3, etc.) helps you stay organized and allows you to check progress as you go.

 Load and cut each layer: